Sam Pinto: ABS-CBN

 Dubbed the "IT-girl of the moment", Pinto graced the covers of magazines such as Woman Today, Gadgets Magazine, and FHM Philippines (July 2010).

 She portrayed Amanda, a mangkukulam (witch) and love interest of Jake Cuenca's character, in the ABS-CBN primetime series Agimat Presents: Elias Paniki.
 She also starred in the 2010 film Petrang Kabayo, a remake of the 1980s comedy, alongside Vice Ganda.

 GMA Network

 After speculation about her network transfer, Pinto confirmed her move to GMA Network via Twitter on July 27, 2011, writing: "Thank you KAPUSO family for welcoming me!
 I'm so excited.
 So finally I can answer, yes I'm a KAPUSO now :)."
 She signed a three-year exclusive contract and starred in the network's 2010 Metro Manila Film Festival entry Si Agimat at si Enteng Kabisote, playing Samara, a warrior princess and love interest of Senator Bong Revilla's character.

 FHM

 Pinto was voted FHM Philippines' Sexiest Woman in the World in 2011 and 2012.
 She placed second in 2013 and 2014, losing to Marian Rivera and later competing against Ellen Adarna and Andrea Torres.
 In 2015, she dropped to fourth place, with Jennylyn Mercado claiming the title.

+Other ventures

+Business

+Pinto opened a boutique beach resort, L'Sirene in Baler in 2017.